onchain-id/documentation/docs/identities/connect-with-identity.md

-# Connect with investorID
+# Connect with OnchainID

-An InvestorID allows to login to a website using your Identity as it is possible with Social Providers.
+An OnchainID allows to login to a website using your Identity as it is possible with Social Providers.

 When an user attempt to login, the server generates a challenge to be signed using a wallet linked to the Identity.
 The server has the possibility to request access to some Information and Claims about the Identity.